 Purchase products on FEMP's Low Standby Power Product List.
 The Low Standby Power Product List catalogs products that are ENERGY STAR-qualified and have a standby power less than 1 watt.
 FEMP updates the Low Standby Power Product List monthly, using ENERGY STAR-qualified product lists.
 EPEAT requirements for this product category do not include low standby power.

-Integrated Computers, Notebook Computers, Computer Displays, Imaging Equipment, and Televisions
+Desktop Computers, Integrated Computers, Notebook Computers, Portable All In-One Computers, Slates/Tablets, Computer Displays, Professional Signage, and Imaging Equipment

 Only products that are both EPEAT-registered and ENERGY STAR-qualified satisfy the low standby power requirement in this category.
 EPEAT's registration requirement for most products includes low standby power or ENERGY STAR qualifications; however, there are some EPEAT-registered products that aren't qualified to the current ENERGY STAR standard.